 When coming back from Gullfoss, if you take the 35 road, pay attention on the road for the signs towards Kerið.

 Kerið (Kerith or Kerid in English) is a perfectly shaped crater which became a lake.
-The crater is really beautiful and the colors of the soil and the vegetation that grows around it make it one of the best shaped attraction of Iceland.
+The crater is really beautiful and the colors of the soil and the vegetation that grows around it make it one of the best shaped attractions of Iceland.
 It’s so round, so perfect 🙂

 – Where to sleep after the Golden Circle tour –

 By this time you should be quite tired.
-It was a full first day and it’s time to rest.
+It was a full day and it’s time to rest.
 There are a few choices where you can spend the night.

-The best place you to spend the night in order to have a good start in the morning is Hella.
+The best place for you to spend the night in order to have a good start in the morning is Hella.
 I stayed at Stracta hotel and I really recommend it!

 It is a new and very large hotel, with modern and spacious rooms.
 It is really easy to find, you can just see it when you enter Hella, on the right side as you come from Reykjavik.

-They of course have pools of thermal waters and saunas with very new facilities.
+They, of course, have pools of thermal waters and saunas with very new facilities.
 Unfortunately, I haven’t caught the Northern lights in Iceland, but I have heard that Stracta hotel is just great for that!